NardJ/Tin-Whistle-Helper/README.md

 [Shift][Return] : Break tabs into two lines after cursor [Backspace]     : Join two lines if beat cursor is at first tab of line

-p               : Save screenshot of tabs as visible on screen using name
+p               : Save screenshot of tabs as visible on screen to file
-                  of tab file with extension .png
+                  with name of tab file and extension .png [Shift]-p       : Save screenshot of ALL tabs with name of tab file and extension .png
 ```

 ### Remarks: